-Mr Christopher Frendo chairs the Board, which met four (4) times during the year under review.
+Mr Christopher Frendo chairs the Board.
 The Board has a formal schedule of matters reserved to it for decision.
 The directors receive board and committee papers in advance of meetings and have access to the advice and services of the company secretary.
-The directors may, in the furtherance of their duties, take independent professional advice on any matter at the company's expense.
+The directors may, in the furtherance of their duties, take independent professional advice on any matter at the Company's expense.

 The role of the Chief Executive Officer (CEO) is jointly carried out by the executive directors.
-The latter are accountable to the Board for all business operations of the company.
+The latter are accountable to the Board for all business operations of the Company.